Lpaladini90/FoodTruckProject/README.md

               - To now find the average, I divided the sum by the count(amount of food trucks in the array).
 This gave me the total average of all the ratings and I was able to display that number to the user.

-  - If option 3 on the menu was chosen, it will enter case 3 on the switch.
+  - If option 3 on the menu was chosen, it will enter case 3 on the switch. :trophy:

           - In case 3 the goal was to display all the information of the highest rated food truck; including name, type, rating, and the numeric ID that was automatically generated to the truck